Anjalithis/Intrepid/README.md

 ![Imgur](https://i.imgur.com/kkoGOBt.png?2)

 ## Hosted on
-The web-app is hosted via heroku cli for which the link is below [https://tranquil-virgin-islands-28286.herokuapp.com/](https://tranquil-virgin-islands-28286.herokuapp.com/)
+The web-app is hosted via heroku cli for which the link is [https://tranquil-virgin-islands-28286.herokuapp.com/](https://tranquil-virgin-islands-28286.herokuapp.com/)

 ## Author